MicrosoftDocs/azure-docs/articles/search/search-howto-schedule-indexers.md

 + Source data is very large and you want to spread the indexer processing over time.

 If indexing isn't completing within the processing window, you can [schedule the indexer](search-howto-schedule-indexers.md) to run at specific intervals.
 Most indexers run within a 2-hour processing window, so scheduling on 2-hour cadence is recommended for working through a large volume of data  (many millions of documents).
 As long as your data source supports [change detection logic](search-howto-create-indexers.md#change-detection-and-internal-state), indexers can automatically pick up where they left off on each run, based on an internal high water mark that marks where indexing last ended.

+Once an indexer is on a schedule, it stays on the schedule until you clear the interval or start time, or set "disabled" to true.
+Leaving the indexer on a schedule when there's nothing to process won't impact system performance.
+Checking for a high water mark and the presence of new or changed documents is a relatively fast operation.

 ## Prerequisites